getbouncer/apidocs/bouncer-insight/android-integration-guide.md

 dependencies {
     implementation "com.getbouncer:cardverify-ui:2.1.0002"
     implementation "com.getbouncer:insights:2.1.0002"
-    implementation "com.getbouncer:scan-camera:2.1.0002"
-    implementation "com.getbouncer:scan-framework:2.1.0002"
-    implementation "com.getbouncer:scan-payment-base:2.1.0002"
-    implementation "com.getbouncer:scan-ui:2.1.0002"

-    // you must select one of the following sets of OCR and CardDetect
-    // frameworks.
-See the above chart to see how your selection will affect
-    // the size of the SDK.

-    // To minimize the size of the SDK, use the following dependencies.
-These
-    // perform slightly slower than the larger normal ML models, but will be
-    // upgraded over the internet automatically for your users. implementation "com.getbouncer:scan-payment-ocr-minimal:2.1.0002"
-    implementation "com.getbouncer:scan-payment-card-detect-minimal:2.1.0002"

-    // To ensure the maximum performance of the SDK regardless of network
-    // connection, but at the cost of a larger SDK, use the following
-    // dependencies.
-    implementation "com.getbouncer:scan-payment-ocr:2.1.0002"
-    implementation "com.getbouncer:scan-payment-card-detect:2.1.0002"

     // you must select one of the following tensorflow-lite libraries.
 See the
     // above chart to understand how each will affect the size of your app.